xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 ## 1. Overview

-This was my **second attempt at a LinPEAS-based privilege-escalation exercise**.
-I wanted to establish access to Metasploitable 2 through different services, run LinPEAS, and compare what I could see from the shell or session I had actually obtained.
+This was my **second attempt at using LinPEAS on Metasploitable 2**, and this time I wanted to go further than simply getting a session and running a script.
+I tried several service routes, used the access I gained to run LinPEAS, and paid attention to which account each session gave me.

+I had several successful results in one lab: **a root shell through Samba**, Meterpreter sessions through VSFTPD, Tomcat, PostgreSQL and Java RMI, and a command shell through DistCC after my first payload failed.
+The Samba result was particularly satisfying because I checked it myself with `whoami`, and the terminal returned `root`.

-This session was not one clean sequence.
-I ran into a broken `locate` database, confused Linux shell commands with Meterpreter commands, changed access routes when sessions ended, encountered a payload error, and restarted LinPEAS several times under different accounts.
-I have kept those attempts rather than rewriting the exercise as if I understood everything at the start.
+The session was also messy in a very real way.
+I had a broken `locate` database, tried normal Linux commands at a Meterpreter prompt, changed routes when sessions closed, corrected settings and restarted LinPEAS under different accounts.
+Those moments are staying in this record because they show how I actually worked through the lab.

-**Important distinction:** in this exercise I obtained access as different accounts, including `root` through the Samba route, but the evidence does **not** show a separate, completed step in which LinPEAS led me from a low-privilege account to a higher-privilege account.
-The LinPEAS output is an **enumeration and prioritisation aid**, not automatic proof of exploitation.
-This README records the successful access, the tool output, and the remaining limitations separately.
+My overall aim was to become more confident with **initial access, shell handling, Linux enumeration and recognising possible privilege-escalation paths**.
+I was able to compare a root shell with sessions under service accounts such as `tomcat5`, `postgres` and `daemon`.
+I also began to understand why LinPEAS gives me leads to investigate rather than a one-click answer.

 ---

 ## 2. Objectives

-My aims were to:

-- establish an initial session with the deliberately vulnerable target;
+For this exercise, I wanted to:

+- gain access to the lab VM through different vulnerable services;
-- transfer and run LinPEAS on the target, including learning the difference between Meterpreter and a normal shell;
+- transfer LinPEAS and run it from the access I had obtained;
+- practise moving between Meterpreter and a regular Linux shell;
+- check the user context of each session where possible;
-- examine Linux configuration, permissions, scheduled tasks, processes and possible escalation leads;
+- explore permissions, cron jobs, processes, environment variables and kernel-related leads;
-- try more than one service and observe the differences between the resulting user contexts;
-- distinguish a Metasploit session opening from confirmed user identity or privilege escalation;
-- preserve errors, interruptions and changes of approach as part of the evidence; and
-- write only what the screenshots support.
+- learn from failed commands and payloads, not just the successful ones; and
+- keep a screenshot trail that would let me explain my steps afterwards.

 ---

-## 3. Scope and Working Environment
+## 3. Scope and Lab Environment

-The lab path was:
+I carried out the exercise against **my own deliberately vulnerable Metasploitable 2 VM**.
+My Kali and target machines were on the same private lab network:

-`Kali Linux (192.168.1.115) → private lab network → Metasploitable 2 (192.168.1.116)`
+`Kali Linux (192.168.1.115) → Metasploitable 2 (192.168.1.116)`

-I used deliberately vulnerable services on my own VM.
-The IP addresses in the screenshots are private lab addresses.
-Other socket addresses visible in the translucent terminal background are not targets of this exercise.

-I had previously scanned and assessed Metasploitable 2 in earlier repository projects.
-This README begins with the commands visible in **this** session; I have not invented a fresh Nmap scan for it.
+I had already assessed this machine in earlier projects, so I carried that context into this attempt rather than starting the write-up with a scan I did not perform during this particular session.

 ---

 ## 4. Locating LinPEAS and a Misleading Download

-I first tried to locate the LinPEAS script, but the `locate` database returned a short-read / possible corruption error.
-I also moved into `~/Downloads` and ran a test `wget` against the GitHub homepage.
-That command saved an `index.html` file, **not** the LinPEAS script.
+I started by looking for `linpeas.sh`, but `locate` gave me a short-read error suggesting its database was damaged.
+I went into `~/Downloads` and tried `wget` with the GitHub homepage.
+That saved `index.html`, which was not what I wanted.
+It was a useful little reminder to check what actually arrived after a download.

-The directory listing nevertheless showed a `linpeas.sh` file already present in `~/Downloads`, which I later used for the upload.
+Luckily, `ls` showed that `linpeas.sh` was already sitting in `~/Downloads`, so I had the file I needed for the next stage.

 ![Figure 1: My initial file-location problem, the GitHub homepage download, and the existing LinPEAS script in Downloads.](images/01-locate-database-error-and-github-test.png)